-The mechanical properties of an alloy are an important factor in the decision where to use it.
+The mechanical properties of an alloy are an important factor in the decision where to use it during construction.
 In the list below we give some typical properties:

 This is the most common of the the high-strength aluminum alloys.
-It is high aircraft quality.
-2024-T3 aluminum sheet is thought of as the aircraft alloy because of its strength.
-It has excellent fatigue resistance.
+It is high grade aircraft quality.
+2024-T3 aluminum sheet is thought of as the aircraft alloy because of its strength and it also has excellent fatigue resistance.
 Welding is generally not recommended.
-Typical uses for 2024-T3 Alclad aluminum sheet are aircraft skins, cowls, aircraft structures, and also for repair and restoration because of its shiny finish (2024-T3 Alclad).
+Typical uses for 2024-T3 Alclad aluminum sheet are fuselage and wing skins, cowls, aircraft structures, and also for repair and restoration because of its shiny finish (2024-T3 Alclad).

 Its ultimate strength is 62000 PSI with a shearing strength of 40000 PSI.

-This alloy has a very good corrosion resistance and finishing ability, welding goes good too.
+This alloy has a very good corrosion resistance and finishing ability, welding goes without any problems too.
 The strength level of 6061-T6 aluminum sheet is about that of mild steel.
 6061-T6 aluminum sheet can be fabricated by most of the commonly used techniques.
 Typical uses are aircraft landing mats, truck bodies and frames, structural components and more.

 Ultimate strength is 45000 PSI with a shearing strength of 30000 PSI.

-This one has the highest strength in the NON-heatable alloys.
+This one has the highest strength in the NON-heatable alloy series.
 It is not structural.
 5052 aluminum sheet has higher fatigue strength than most alloys.
 5052 aluminum sheet has excellent corrosion resistance, particularly in marine applications and has excellent workability.
-5052 aluminum sheet is commonly used to make fuel tanks.
+5052 aluminum sheet is commonly used to built fuel tanks.